Support for course and module design and delivery

 Curriculum Catalogue / View – SITS

 AQS Curriculum Catalogue – is used to manage the creation, maintenance and storage of all course and module records.
 Also known as SITS, there are many activities that are required before course and modules commence.
-Additional guidance on this system can be found on the following:
+Here you can access:

 Student and Academic Services – Academic Services